 - BA Hons Social Policy and Administration, Nottingham University, 2008 - 2011

-- NHS (NMUH) working with staff responding to COVID19, March 2020 - Present
+NHS (NMUH) working with staff responding to COVID19, Counselling Psychologist, March 2020 - Present

-- NHS (SLaM) IPPT services secondary care working with personality disorders, 2017-Present
+- NHS (SLaM) IPPT services secondary care working with personality disorders, 2017-2020

 NHS (ELFT) Complex PTSD service, secondary care, 2018-June 2019

 The BDD Foundation: Managing Intimate Relationships and BDD' with Dr Natalie Stechler - https://www.youtube.com/watch?v=we1STPWAKkY&t=114s

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.